-Each Google Apps for Work user can store up to 30 GB of content for free (compared to 15 GB with Google Apps free edition or individual consumer accounts).
+Each G Suite user can store up to 30 GB of content for free (compared to 15 GB with G Suite free edition or individual consumer accounts).
 This storage is shared between Gmail, Google Drive, and Google Photos.
 If you’re approaching the limit or if you've run out of storage, you can purchase additional storage or reduce your storage usage.

 Manage your Gmail storage

-If an account reaches the storage limit, a user can no longer send or receive any new mail and may experience general account degradation.
-Specifically, the sender will receive a bounce stating "The email account that you tried to reach is over quota."
-Note that Gmail won't bounce emails until you've had sufficient time to rectify any quota issue.
+If a user’s account reaches the storage limit, the user can no longer send or receive any new mail and may experience general account degradation.
+Specifically, anyone sending email to a user whose Inbox is out of storage receives a bounce 452-4.2.2 message stating "The email account that you tried to reach is over quota."

 See Your storage limit for instructions on deleting messages to reduce storage use and the Solutions section below for workarounds to a full mailbox.